tatmanblue/rust-aries-agent/host/README.md

 # Rust Aries Host

-The host is responsible for assembling the application that makes [agents](../agent/README.md) and [agencies](../agency/README.md) communicating with other agents.
+The host is an executable application that makes [agents](../agent/README.md) and [agencies](../agency/README.md) communicate with other agents.
+It provides the communication layer between agents.
+For version 1 (see below), that is RESTFul APIs.

 ## Running the Host
 Setup and command line reference is maintainted [here](../docs/USING.md).